Friendseeker/Math-215/notes.md

 In using the Laplace, Z-, or Fourier transforms, a signal is described by a complex function of frequency: the component of the signal at any given frequency is given by a complex number.
 The modulus of the number is the amplitude of that component, and the argument is the relative phase of the wave.

-## Appendix
+# Appendix

-### Fourier Transform
+## Fourier Transform

-To represent a function in the frequency space, we need to perform projection (from time domain to frequency domain).
+To represent a function in the frequency space, we need to change the coordinate system of the function (from time-domain to frequency domain).

-A function is a vector in abstract vector space, we know the function’s projection in time domain.
-In order to find the function’s projection in frequency domain, we need to:
+A function is a infinitely dimensional vector in an abstract vector space, knowing the function's projection in time domain, we need to find the function's projection in frequency domain.

-Note:
+## Note

 A function is an infinitely dimensional vector.
 However we need to choose an orthogonal basis to represent it.
 By linear algebra, we know that as long as: the basis is orthonormal